jmeaster30/chess-ai/README.md

 # chess-ai
-This is going to be a CLI Chess game that should work in any unix terminal (I have only tested it on Ubuntu).
+This is going to be a CLI Chess game that should work in any unix terminal.

 Currently, there is no computer player in this program but I do plan on implementing a computer player in the future.